IbrahimEmad11/DSP_task_1/README.md

 - When linked, both graphs display the same time frames, signal speed, and viewport (zoom and pan).
 - If unlinked, each graph can run signals independently.

-### Cine Mode
+### Sine Mode

-- Signals open in cine mode, displaying the signals as they change over time, similar to ICU monitors.
+- Signals open in Sine mode, displaying the signals as they change over time, similar to ICU monitors.
 - Users can rewind signals, stop them, or start them again from the beginning.

 ### Signal Manipulation